anhkiet1227/MDC_Class-11A24_Project_Sem1/README.md

 # GameScratch3_FixIt

-This game was made by Sugar (anhkiet1227) in 2018 at class 11A24, Mạc Đĩnh Chi High School (District 6 Hồ Chí Minh City)
+This game was made by Sugar (anhkiet1227) in 2018 at class 11A24, Mạc Đĩnh Chi High School (Located at: District 6, Hồ Chí Minh City, Việt Nam)

 Thanks to: